lecid/simple-annotations/README.md

-# Simmple Annotation 4 Ruby
+# Simple Annotations 4 Ruby

 Simple method annotations like in java or Python methods decorators